-Dutch experts recommend Western Europe's first lockdown since summer | Health
+Dutch experts recommend western Europe's first lockdown since summer | Health

-The main Dutch pandemic expert advisory panel recommended on Thursday imposing Western Europe's first partial lockdown since the summer, putting pressure on the government to take drastic and unpopular action to fight a COVID-19 surge.
-Caretaker Prime Minister Mark Rutte's government is expected to take a decision on Friday on new measures following the recommendation of the Outbreak Management Team, a panel of experts, broadcaster NOS reported.
+An advisory panel of pandemic experts in the Netherlands recommended on Thursday imposing western Europe's first partial lockdown since the summer, putting pressure on the government to take drastic and unpopular action to fight a COVID-19 surge.
+Caretaker Prime Minister Mark Rutte's cabinet is expected to take a decision on Friday on new measures following the recommendation of the Outbreak Management Team, a panel of experts, broadcaster NOS reported.

-Lockdown has been considered unthinkable in many developed countries since vaccines were widely rolled out, even as infections have spiked to records.
+An advisory panel of pandemic experts in the Netherlands recommended on Thursday imposing western Europe's first partial lockdown since the summer, putting pressure on the government to take drastic and unpopular action to fight a COVID-19 surge.

+The government often, but not always, follows the panel's recommendations.
+Many developed countries have said further lockdowns are no longer necessary due to the rollout of vaccines, even as infections have spiked to record levels.

 Countries such as Britain are relying on vaccine booster shots to increase immunity and avoid overwhelming their healthcare systems over the winter.
 The Netherlands has so far provided booster shots only to a small group of people with weak immune systems.
-Despite an adult vaccinate rate nearing 85%, hospitals in parts of the Netherlands have been forced to scale back regular care to treat coronavirus patients.
+Despite an adult vaccination rate nearing 85%, hospitals in parts of the Netherlands have been forced to scale back regular care to treat COVID-19 patients.

+Last month, unvaccinated COVID-19 patients in Dutch hospitals had a median age of 59, compared to 77 years for vaccinated patients, data provided by the Netherlands' Institute for Health (RIVM) showed.
+Roughly 56% of Dutch COVID-19 patients were unvaccinated or only partially vaccinated.
+Among COVID-19 patients in intensive care units, 70% were not vaccinated or partially vaccinated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)